 - 12 oz raspberries

-- ½ cup old fashioned oats
+- 1/2 cup old fashioned oats

-- ⅓ cup flour
+- 1/3 cup flour

-- ⅓ cup packed light brown sugar
+- 1/3 cup packed light brown sugar

-- ¼ tsp table salt
+- 1/4 tsp table salt

-- ¼ tsp ground cinnamon
+- 1/4 tsp ground cinnamon

 - 4 tbsp unsalted butter

-- Line a 9x13 baking pan with heavy duty aluminum foil so that some overhangs the sides and grease the foil with spray oil or soft butter.
+- Line a 9x13 baking pan with parchment paper so that some overhangs the sides and grease the paper with spray oil or soft butter.